 If there’s an app that lets you give your feedback directly on the website mockups, it’s InVision App.

 Some Website designers use the tool.
-When the feedback has been collected, the client and the web designer, like the Auckland website designer, then do a screen share together to run through the feedbacks together.
+When the feedback has been collected, the client and the web designer, then do a screen share together to run through the feedbacks together.
 Then, both revise the mockup and come up with a new and better one.

 When trying to keep track of other websites, Pinterest is a great repository of inspiration.
 To maximize this for your website design project, you need to craft a private pinboard and name it “website redesign.”